Wildlife of Zanzibar: Mammals

 The 54 terrestrial mammals found in Zanzibar include 23 species of bats (popo in Swahili).
 Other species are: the Bushy-tailed mongoose (local name chongwe), which is found in the coral rag forest of the southeastern coast of Unguja and in the deep soil region on the western part of Pemba Island; the small blue duiker; suni (mammalian) or dwarf antelope (just 15 in tall); African and small Indian civet.
 The Zanzibar red colobus has been known to consume charcoal, possibly a learned behaviour, after eating the leaves of the Indian almond tree and Mangifera indica mango.
 Along with small animals, Zanzibar is known for several oversized species, such as the giant rat (Cricetomys gambianus cosensi) which can be up to a metre (3 ft) long with the tail.
 The dugong, an internationally endangered species, still occurs in the region.

 Birds

-Birds found in Zanzibar including Pemba Island and Mafia Island (not governed by the semi-autonomous region of Zanzibar), are about 240 species of which: globally threatened species are four, introduced species is one and Endemics are species are eight.
+Birds found in Zanzibar including Pemba Island and Mafia Island (not governed by the semi-autonomous region of Zanzibar), are about 240 species of which: globally threatened species are four, introduced species is one and endemics are eight.
 The genera of the birds and some of the details of extirpated, introduced, vulnerable and threatened spices are given below.